-Last week HMRC opened the public beta phase for piloting the scheme.
+In October last year, HMRC opened the public beta phase for piloting the scheme.
 Businesses that are so inclined can use the following link to register now and start the process: Use software to submit your VAT returns.

 IPSE’s view on MTD for VAT

 The initial timetable for MTD was way too ambitious and the wrong businesses were being targeted first.
 We are grateful to the government for heeding our calls to reconsider its approach.
-Initially HMRC was to onboard the very smallest businesses and make income tax returns digital.
+Initially, HMRC was to onboard the very smallest businesses and make income tax returns digital.
 They set a very low threshold for exemptions (£10,000 turnover).
 This would have caused problems, as a surprisingly large number of very small businesses still keep paper records.

 The 2017 general election provided an opportunity to rethink the timetable.
 Starting with VAT makes much more sense, as its already reported quarterly and, in most cases, records are already kept digitally.

-The requirement to purchase new software, and get used to using that software, will inevitably cause some consternation, but overall we can see the long term benefits of a more digitally integrated system.
+The requirement to purchase new software, and get used to using that software, will inevitably cause some consternation, but overall we can see the long-term benefits of a more digitally integrated system.

 We are still dubious about the quarterly reporting requirement for income and corporation tax, but that’s not here yet.
 We will continue to question that aspect of the new system at the appropriate time.